zuanoc/ionic-tabs-sqlite/README.md

-# An Example App Using Ionic Framework With Pre-Filled SQLite DB
+# An Example App Using Ionic Framework With a Pre-Filled SQLite DB

 A "Hello World" app using Ionic Framework that loads a  Pre-Filled SQLite Database.